ukryzh/meet_recorder/README.md

 ## What it does

-App for recording meetings in Google Meet and other video conferencing tools.
+App for recording screens and meetings.
 Records screen + audio, and automatically transcribes via Whisper.

 **Output saved per meeting:**